 Every parent should have life insurance, but it's especially important when your child has a disability.
 Both working and stay-at-home parents should purchase life insurance to cover the cost of their labor in the event of their death.
 However, you shouldn't name your child as the beneficiary of your policy.
 Putting assets in your child's name threatens their eligibility for SSI and Medicaid.

 Instead, parents can open special needs trusts and name the trust as beneficiary.
 Parents can fund a special needs trust without risking government benefits because a child doesn't have direct access to assets held by a trust.
 Instead, the special needs trust is managed by a trustee who administers funds.
 Another way to save money for your child's care is with an ABLE account.
+With medical debt being one of the most common reasons that families file for bankruptcy, there are resources available to help guide parents.

 No blog post can teach you everything you need to know about raising a child with a disability.
 Only time and experience will turn you into an expert on your child's care.
 However, by taking care of these matters now, you lay the groundwork for a safe, supportive home for your special needs child.